CMNicol/capital-call/README.md

 An example best illustrates what the application does.

 Given the commitments above, a fund manager needs to withdraw 15,000,000 to fund an investment (we'll call it 'Investment ABC').
-Using the FIFO methodology this means they would need to withdraw first from Commitment ID = 1, which would give leave them with 5,000,000 more to capital to find.
+Using the FIFO methodology this means they would need to first withdraw all capital from Commitment ID = 1, which would leave them with 5,000,000 more to find.
 They would also need to withdraw 5,000,000 from Commitment ID = 2.
 The withdrawal of capital from a commitment is known as a capital call - a fund manager calls a certain amount of capital from a commitment.